-Springfield Man Arrested in Double Shooting in Connecticut
+Springfield man arrested in double shooting in Connecticut

 MANCHESTER, Conn.
-(AP) - A 21-year-old Massachusetts man has been arrested on two murder charges for a shooting at a Connecticut commuter parking lot in August, police said.
+(AP) - A 21-year-old Massachusetts man was arrested on two murder charges for a shooting at a Connecticut commuter parking lot in August, police said.

 The Hartford Courant reports that Gregory Chrichlow, of Springfield, was arrested late Saturday in the Aug.
 2 shooting at the lot near the Buckland Hills mall in Manchester.